DSAI-WG/team-compass/README.md

-# team-compass
+# The DSAI Working Group Compass
-A repository for team interaction, syncing, and handling meeting notes across the NFDI DSAI Working Group
+This meta-repository is meant to help us organize ourselves across the many consortia, projects, and use-cases in the NFDI community.